saxix/django-iadmin/README.rst

 - ajax autocomplete widgets for ForeignKey
 - mass updates functionality
 - export to csv with options and formatting
+- info page for packages and application version
+- integrated file manager

 Install
 ----